nalgeon/sqlime/README.md

 ### ⌨️ Dead simple

-SQLime has zero third-party dependencies other than SQLite (sql.js).
+SQLime has zero third-party dependencies other than SQLite.
 Good old HTML, CSS, and vanilla JS — that's all.
 No frameworks, no heavy editors, no obsolete and vulnerable libraries.
 Just some modular open-source code, which is easy to grasp and extend.

 _Follow [@ohmypy](https://twitter.com/ohmypy) on Twitter to keep up with new features 🚀_